 3. All rubber ducks shall remain the property of the Lead Participating Club, and handling and possession of the ducks will be by the Lead Participating Club only.
 Prior to the beginning of the race, a unique number will be assigned to each duck adoption; each adoption will be assigned one number.
-Multiple duck adoptions on one entry form will be assigned multiple duck identification numbers.
-Each assigned number will correspond to a unique number associated with one of the rubber ducks in the race.
-Prizes will be awarded to the adopters whose names appear on the adoption forms corresponding to the qualifying ducks crossing the finish line in the order detailed in paragraph 4, below.
+If multiple duck adoptions are entered on one entry form, each duck will be assigned a separate duck identification number.
+Each assigned identification number will correspond to a unique number associated with one of the rubber ducks in the race.
+Prizes will be awarded to the adopter(s) whose name(s) appear on the adoption forms corresponding to each of the qualifying duck crossing the finish line in the order detailed in paragraph 4, below.
 A list of adopters and their corresponding duck numbers as of 6:00 PM of the day prior to the race will be posted at the event prior to the start of the race.

-4. Once ducks are dropped into the Lake (see paragraph 2, above) they are on their own, except that the Lead Participating Club reserves the right to manually maneuver ducks that deviate off the racecourse.
-Otherwise, no attempt will be made to free or interfere with any duck unless deemed necessary by the Lead Participating Club.
+4. Once ducks are dropped into the Lake (see paragraph 2, above) they are propelled towards the finish line by the local fire department and the Lead Participating Club reserves the right to also manually maneuver ducks that deviate off the racecourse. and/or to free or interfere with any duck deemed necessary by the Lead Participating Club.
 A floating boom will be used to establish the racecourse and to contain ducks while on the racecourse.
 The boom will be used to direct the ducks to a collection point that will serve as the finish line.
 All ducks will be retrieved and removed from the water following the race conclusion.
 The first 7 (seven) adopted ducks to cross the finish line will be deemed the consecutive winners and will share in a prize package totaling $20,000 (twenty-thousand dollars).
 Prizes will be awarded per the following schedule:

 - 1st Place: $10,000

 - 3rd Place: $1,000

 - 7th Place: $1,000